Dberko/GuardiansScouter/README.md

-# GuardiansScouter
+# Guardians Scouter
-Guardians of the Rift Scouter Runelite Plugin test
+Guardians of the Rift Scouter